tazama-lf/docs/Product/channel-router-and-setup-processor.md

 ### 3. Evaluate Transaction

 Using the list of unique rules from step 2.4, the CRSP invokes all the unique rule processors and passes the transaction message and network sub-map to each rule processor for processing.

+#### Payload:
+ - Transaction data (the original, submitted transaction message)
+ - Metadata (process information picked up in the TMS API and CRSP)
+ - Network sub-map (the portion of the network map that defines the in-scope rules and typologies)

+See the page on [processor results propagation](https://github.com/frmscoe/docs/blob/main/Product/processor-results-propagation.md) for more information on the payload composition and propagation from one processor to the next.